 It is normal to feel overwhelmed during infertility treatments, but there are many things you can do that can help you cope.
 We encourage partners to be supportive of each other and to participate in the treatment process together.
 You may also find it helpful to develop a network of supportive friends and family who are sympathetic to your situation.

-At Medfem Fertility Clinic we offer a number of support resources.
+At Medfem Fertility Clinic we offer several support resources.
 We truly believe that we are not just treating infertility, we are treating human beings.
-We strive to address both the medical issues that individuals and couples facing the challenge of infertility have to deal with, and we also strive to address the well-being of the whole individual.
+We strive to address both the medical issues that individuals and couples facing the challenge of infertility must deal with, and we also strive to address the well-being of the whole individual.

-During the course of your fertility treatments you may be faced by many hurdles and challenges.
+During your fertility treatments, you may be faced by many hurdles and challenges.
 Decision making can be tough when you are feeling emotional.
 But what you decide can have an impact on you, your partner, and your future child.
 Expert counselling can help you to make informed and rational decisions from a good place.
-Undergoing fertility treatment is known to have a social, emotional, short and long term psychological impact on patients, especially for those with repeated failed cycles or those faced with the possibility of having to use egg or sperm donors, or surrogate mothers.
+Undergoing fertility treatment is known to have a social-, emotional-, short- and long-term psychological impact on patients, especially for those with repeated failed cycles or those faced with the possibility of having to use egg or sperm donors, or surrogate mothers.
 Medical studies have shown that the reduction of stress can account for higher pregnancy rates.
 Not only does stress inhibit the ability to conceive, but the constant disappointment of not being able to conceive compounds an individual or a couple’s stress levels.
 While we are not suggesting that counselling is a magic cure, we are very sure of the positive benefits of working with a trained professional to help you through this harrowing journey.

 Mandy Rodrigues (clinical psychologist)

-She has appeared in numerous magazines and on numerous television programs with regard to infertility, the emotional consequences thereof and the management of the journey.
-It is a journey she is passionate about having gone though a number of miscarriages and IVF procedures to have her own children.
+She has appeared in numerous magazines and on numerous television programs regarding infertility, the emotional consequences thereof and the management of the journey.
+It is a journey she is passionate about having gone through several miscarriages and IVF procedures to have her own children.